Table of Contents

 If you are arriving from Odense, you will need to cross the tracks (towards the front of the train), the shuttle will wait behind the red station building.

-The shuttle holds about 4 passengers and normal luggage for 4 people (it's probably going to be a stationcar-ish one).
+The shuttle holds about 3 passengers with very little luggage or 2 with normal luggage (it's a smaller car this year).
 If you have large stuff, please let us know so that we can coordinate with a larger car for those things.

 To let us know you need transportation, please e-mail firstname.lastname@example.org with identifying information (eg. your name or handle), information about what train you are arriving or leaving on and lastly, how many you are and roughly how much stuff you are bringing.
 You can also call the BornHack phone at +4531550497 if e-mail is not a possibility, but e-mail is preferred.